tanzircoderrect/OpenRace/website/docs/doc-overview.md

 write %0
 ```

-So the code in the IR directory focuses on extracting only the LLVM instructions needed for race detection, and wrapping them in a common set of interfaces (read. write, fork, join) that can be consumed more easily be later analyses.
+So the code in the IR directory focuses on extracting only the LLVM instructions needed for race detection, and wrapping them in a common set of interfaces (read, write, fork, join) that can be consumed more easily by later analyses.

 The logical operation interfaces are wrappers around LLVM Instructions, and return values in terms of LLVM IR.
 Logical operations will later be converted to program events, which answer questions in terms of static program execution.